A HISTORY OF ST. ALPHONSUS SCHOOLS

 1921 Old brick school closes.

-1922 A portion of southeast Dearborn Township annexed to Springwells Township.
+1922 The first (north) section of the new High School was completed.
+A portion of southeast Dearborn Township annexed to Springwells Township.

 1926 High School wing completed.
 St. Alphonsus School graduates its first 12th grade class.
 Old brick school razed.